AraBlocks/RFCs/text/0000-afs-contract-standard.md

 > outcomes described by the content of this document.

 > If an RFC describes a data structure, a human readable visual representation
-> should be shown, such as a JSON structure.
+> should be shown, such as a solidityON structure.

 > If an RFC describes a system or protocol, visuals showing interactions
 > between entities described therein should be present along with